 A multidisciplinary approach that allows you to engage topics across different fields of study

-Opportunities for internships, service-learning courses and study abroad courses to count toward the minor with advisor approval
+Opportunities for internships, service-learning courses and study abroad courses to count toward the degree with advisor approval

 Exploration of race and ethnicity as active social, political, historical and cultural processes

 Intersectional perspectives that explore how race and ethnicity connect with other identities, such as gender, sexuality, class, religion, national origin and citizenship

 See the DU Bulletin for full degree requirements.